liambfbg/booleanV2/README.md

 While waiting, state is PERHAPS, otherwise TRUE or FALSE, null if null. (obviously)

-Probably can be used for quantum computing too, but at the same time probable not.
+Probably can be used for quantum computing too, but at the same time probably not.